 The Best Body Temperature Thermometer in 2024 (Reviewed)

 The best body temperature thermometer is about 98.6 degrees Fahrenheit (°F) or 37 degrees Celsius (°C).
 The normal temperature often varies from 1° to 2°F (½° to 1°C).
-A normal temperature is typically lower within the morning and increases during the day.
+A normal temperature is typically lower in the morning and increases during the day.

 Best Body Temperature Thermometer